How to Become a Freelance Web Developer

 What’s the difference between web development and programming?

-Coding Language On A Computer Screen
+Coding Language on a Computer Screen

 Terms like a programmer, software engineer, and web developer are often thrown around as though they are alike, but there are key differences in how they work.